skybet/skybet.github.io/_posts/2015-12-04-when-hadoop-tools-disagree.md

 But if we zoom in on that flat portion of the first graph, we don't see a nice clean sawtooth graph, it's actually rather jagged.
 To explain that lets look at the process it's graphing.

-Data is [sqooped](http://sqoop.apache.org/) into HDFS from a standard RDBMS.
-It's then processed in [Hive](http://hive.apache.org/), and finally we perform an insert overwrite into the production Hive table.
+Data is [sqooped](http://sqoop.apache.org/) into HDFS from a standard RDBMS; it's then processed in [Hive](http://hive.apache.org/), and finally we perform an insert overwrite into the production Hive table.
 But this graph is generated using [Impala](http://impala.io/), the interface that our BI tool uses.
 In order for Impala to know about changed data in a Hive table, you need to perform a refresh to update the catalog server's records.
 Since the Impala refresh command is out of sync with the imports, we get a jagged sawtooth graph.

 But a few times a day you get something worse than that jagged sawtooth graph.
 A few times a day the refresh command will run during the Hive import.
 This causes bad things to happen.